RedisLabs/redislabs-docs/content/rv/_index.md

 ### Infinite and seamless scalability

 Grow your dataset to any size needed (beyond the largest cloud instances) without any downtime or limitation of Redis commands.
-We will automatically add or remove instances to your cluster to accommodate your fluctuating dataset size without any interruption to your applications.
+We automatically add or remove instances to your cluster to accommodate your fluctuating dataset size without any interruption to your applications.